ckaestne/seai/lectures/01_introduction/intro.md

 * Participation != Attendance

 * Grading:
-  * 100%: Participates at least once in most lectures through chat or audio, or
+  * 100%: Participates at least once in most lectures by (1) asking or responding to questions or (2) contributing to breakout discussions
   * 100%: Participates in 25% of lectures and actively contributes to discussions in most recitations
   * 90%: Participates at least once in over half of the lectures
   * 70%: Participates at least once in 25% of the lectures